Issue 1 | 6 May 2026

 THE BANK'S VIEW

-The question that keeps coming up in governance reviews is not about the AI your institution built.
+The question now appearing in governance reviews is not about the AI your institution built.
 It is about the AI your vendors built and quietly embedded into tools you have been using for years.

 The practical implication for compliance teams: go back to your material service provider register and ask a different question of each vendor.
 Not "do you use AI?" but "does your product make or influence any decisions that affect our customers or operations?"
 The answer will be yes more often than you expect.